Algebraic vector bundles and $p$-local A^1-homotopy theory: Proofs of the main results

 \begin{proof} Since $p$ is odd, \cite[Theorem 3.14 and Proposition 3.15]{AsokFaselSpheres} in conjunction with \cite[Lemma 2.7, Remark 2.8 and Corollary 3.11]{AsokFaselSpheres} imply that there is an isomorphism of sheaves of the form:

 (here $\Z/{p!}\Z$ is a constant sheaf).
-This isomorphism holds over the prime field (assuming it has characteristic different from $2$) and therefore over any extension of the base-field by standard base-change results.
-After inverting $(p-1)!$, we conclude that $\bpi_{p-1,p+1}^{\aone}(SL_p) \cong \Z/p\Z$.
+This isomorphism holds over the prime field (assuming it has characteristic different from $2$) and therefore over any extension of the base-field by standard base-change results (see \cite[Lemma A.2 and A.4]{HoyoisHM}).
+After inverting $(p-1)!$, we conclude that $\bpi_{p-1,p+1}^{\aone}(\mathrm{SL}_p) \cong \Z/p\Z$.
 Choose any generator of the latter group and call it $\alpha_1$.

-We claim that the projection of $\alpha_1$ onto $\bpi_{p-1,p+1}^{\aone}({\mathbb A}^2 \setminus 0)$ under the splitting of Theorem~\ref{thm:suslinsplitting} yields the existence statement.
-Indeed, Theorem~\ref{thm:suslinsplitting} holds over any field of positive characteristic or over $\Q[i]$ (such fields are formally real).
-We now establish points (1) and (2) simultaneously.
-Since the sheaf $\Z/(p!)\Z$ is constant, to check that $\alpha_1$ lies in the necessary summand, it suffices to check after passage to an algebraic closure of the base field.
+We claim that the projection of $\alpha_1$ onto $\bpi_{p-1,p+1}^{\aone}({\mathbb A}^2 \smallsetminus 0)$ under the splitting of Theorem~\ref{thm:suslinsplitting} yields the existence statement.
+Indeed, Theorem~\ref{thm:suslinsplitting} holds over any field of positive characteristic or over $\Q(\xi_p)$ for a primitive $p$-th root of unity (such fields are not formally real); it suffices to establish the result for one of these fields.
+We now establish points (1) and (2) of the statement simultaneously.
+Since the sheaf $\Z/p!\Z$ is constant, to check that $\alpha_1$ lies in the necessary summand, it suffices to check after passage to an algebraic closure of the base field.
 After passing to an algebraic closure, to check non-triviality, we may appeal to realization.

 We first treat the case where $k = \cplx$.
-In that case, \cite[Theorem 5.5]{AsokFaselSpheres} shows that the map given by complex realization determines an isomorphism $\bpi_{p-1,p+1}^{\aone}(SL_p)(\cplx) \isomto \pi_{2p}(SU_p)$.
-Serre showed that, after inverting $(p-1)!$, the group $SU_p$ splits as a product of odd-dimensional spheres \cite[V.3 Corollaire 1]{Serre}.
-In fact, the argument proving Theorem ~\ref{thm:suslinsplitting} realizes Serre's splitting explicitly.
-On the other hand, the $p$-primary subgroup of $\pi_{2p}(S^{2n-1})$, $n \leq p$ is trivial unless $n = 1$ \cite[Proposition 11]{Serre}.
-Combining these observations, the $p$-primary subgroup of $\pi_{2p}(SU_p)$ is isomorphic to $\pi_{2p}(S^3)$, so a generator for the former realizes the topological class $\alpha_1^{top}$.
+In that case, \cite[Theorem 5.5]{AsokFaselSpheres} shows that the map given by complex realization determines an isomorphism $\bpi_{p-1,p+1}^{\aone}(\mathrm{SL}_p)(\cplx) \isomto \pi_{2p}(\mathrm{SU}(p))$.
+Serre showed that, after inverting $(p-1)!$, the group $\mathrm{SU}(p)$ splits as a product of odd-dimensional spheres \cite[V.3 Corollaire 1]{Serre}.
+In fact, the argument proving Theorem \ref{thm:suslinsplitting} realizes Serre's splitting explicitly.
+On the other hand, the $p$-primary subgroup of $\pi_{2p}(S^{2n-1})$, $n \leq p$ is trivial (the statement of \cite[Proposition 11]{Serre} holds for $n = 2$ as well since $p$ is assumed an odd prime).
+Combining these observations, the $p$-primary subgroup of $\pi_{2p}(\mathrm{SU}(p))$ is isomorphic to $\pi_{2p}(S^3)$, so a generator for the former realizes the topological class $\alpha_1^{\topo}$.